SleeplessOne1917/lemmy-ocr-bot/README.md

 # Usage

 To use the bot, mention the bot in a reply to a post or comment.
 It will scan any images for text and respond to you with the text.
+Alternatively, if you create a post or comment that includes both a mention to the OCR bot and images, the OCR bot will respond with the scans.